Read This First

 2. Key Conclusion: Since beauty is subjective and varies across species, one particular species (e.g., humans) cannot justifiably claim that the beauty they perceive is evidence that the universe was made for their aesthetic appreciation.

 3. Supporting Points: As demonstrated, different species find different things attractive.
-This is not just a label to file away; it changes how Awe as an Indicator should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

 4. Implications: Therefore, the subjective nature of beauty and the diversity of aesthetic experiences across species undermine any claim that the universe was specifically made for human aesthetic appreciation.